petermgrund/site-peter-grund/content/authors/admin/_index.md

   url: https://www.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the psychology of visible difference, body image, and chronic illness.
+bio: My research interests include the association between internalizing psychopathology, stress, and chronic illness.
+I'm also interested in demographics and the social determinants of health.

 # Interests to show in About widget
 interests:
-- Psychosocial adjustment to visible difference
+- Biopsychosocial model of depression
-- Development of body image in adolescence
+- Affect of early life stress on psychopathology in adulthood
-- Interplay between chronic illness and psychopathology
+- Interplay between chronic illness and mental health in older adults
+- Role of demographic factors in the stress–depression relationship

 # Education to show in About widget
 education: